BhaweshPandey-03/Travelopia_coding_assignment/README.md

 # Travelopia

 ## Introduction
-Travelopia: our ultimate destination for discovering and planning unforgettable travel experiences.
+Travelopia: Our ultimate destination for discovering and planning unforgettable travel experiences.
 Whether you're a seasoned globetrotter or a first-time adventurer, our website is designed to inspire and assist you in every step of your journey.
 ## Project Type
 Fullstack ( MERN )